 - You run a kitchen business providing full service from design to installation.
 Your fitter drills through a water pipe putting up a cabinet and a heating engineer is required to replace the pipe, drain and reset the system resulting in a claim for c£1,000.

 - In the second scenario, you fit a new kitchen, the receive a call from the customer, following a routine service of his boiler he has been told that the new kitchen cabinets are too close to the unit and need to be removed.
 The customer claims that the whole kitchen needs to be redesigned and replaced – as you designed the kitchen, he is looking for you to rectify or compensate for his loss.
 This claim could be significant, but as it is a result of the design, it would fall under Professional Indemnity Insurance.

 MYTH 5: Liability Cover is expensive!

-Whilst the specific cost of your Insurance depends on the potential exposure to claim, a cheap Public Liability Insurance policy for a self-employed tradesman can start from under £75 per year for £1,000,000 Indemnity, which is great value for the peace of mind and protection of your business.
+While the specific cost of your Insurance depends on the potential exposure to claim, a standard Public Liability Insurance policy for a self-employed tradesman can start from under £75 per year for £1,000,000 Indemnity, which is excellent value for the peace of mind and protection of your business.

 FREE Business Insurance Review

 At Insync, you can compare public liability insurance online, or will provide a free review of your business and all your insurance requirements.

 Call 0330 124 0730 or book a slot via www.insyncinsurance.co.uk at a time that suits YOUR diary.GET A QUOTE